-- (2) Subject to subregulation (3), the Authority may- - (a) approve, in writing, the carriage of weapons on board aircraft by law enforcement officers and other authorised persons acting in the performance of their duties;
+- (2) Subject to subregulation (3), the Authority may- - (a) approve, in writing, the carriage of weapons on board aircraft by law enforcement officers and other authorised persons acting in the performance of their duties; - (b) consider requests by any other State to allow the travel of armed personnel, including inflight security officers on board aircraft of operators of the requesting State.
+Only after agreements by all states involved shall such travel be allowed.

-- (b) consider requests by any other State to allow the travel of armed personnel on board aircraft of the requesting State, except that the Authority shall not allow the travel of armed personnel under this regulation unless there is an agreement between both States on such travel. - (3) Notwithstanding subregulation (2), an aircraft operator may allow or refuse the carriage of weapons on board an aircraft in accordance with conditions issued by the Authority. - (4) Where an aircraft operator accepts the carriage of weapons removed from passengers, the aircraft shall have provision for stowing the weapons so that they are inaccessible to passengers during flight time and, in the case of a firearm, to ensure that it is not loaded. - (5) Where Kenya decides to deploy in-flight security officers- - (a) the officers shall be government personnel who are especially selected and trained, taking into account the safety and security aspects on board an aircraft; and - (b) the officers shall be deployed according to the threat assessment of the Authority. - (6) The deployment under subregulation (5) shall be done in coordination with concerned states and shall be kept strictly confidential. - 45.
-(1) A regulated agent shall, before accepting goods for transport in an aircraft - acceptance of goods for air transportation.
+Authorised carriage of weapons on board aircraft.
+(3) Notwithstanding sub-regulation (2), an aircraft operator may allow or refuse the carriage of weapons on board an aircraft in accordance with conditions issued by the Authority.

+(4) Where an aircraft operator accepts the carriage of weapons removed from passengers, the aircraft shall have provision for stowing the weapons so that they are inaccessible to any person during flight time and, in the case of a firearm, to ensure that it is not loaded, an authorized and duly qualified person has determined that it is not loaded.

-Conditions for
+(5) Where Kenya decides to deploy in-flight security officers-

+- (a) the officers shall be government personnel who are especially selected and trained, taking into account the safety and security aspects on board an aircraft; and - (b) the officers shall be deployed according to the threat assessment conducted by the relevant authority.

+(6) The deployment under sub-regulation (5) shall be done in coordination with concerned states and shall be kept strictly confidential.

+45. (1) A regulated agent shall, before accepting cargo and/or mail for transport in an aircraft-

-- (a) establish and register the name and address of the known consignor; - (b) establish the credentials of the person who delivers the goods as an agent of the known consignor; - (c) ensure, on the basis of appropriate security controls or security screening, that such goods do not contain any prohibited items; - (d) ensure the safeguarding of such goods from unauthorised interference after acceptance; - (e) ensure the goods are received by staff who are properly recruited and trained; - (f) designate a person to implement and supervise the screening process and applicable security controls; - (g) ensure that the following categories of goods are not carried by air unless they have been subjected to screening- - (i) unaccompanied baggage; - (ii) goods from unknown consignors; - (iii) goods for which the contents do not coincide with the description delivered; - (iv) high-risk cargo or mail; and
+- (a) establish and register the name and address of the known consignor; - (b) establish the credentials of the person who delivers the cargo and/or mail as an agent of the known consignor; - (c) ensure, on the basis of appropriate security controls or security screening, that such cargo and/or mail do not contain any prohibited items;

-- (h) ensure that known cargo and mail that has been confirmed and accounted for is issued with a security status, either in an electronic format or in writing, which shall accompany the cargo and mail throughout the secure supply chain and in the event of unlawful interference, the consignment shall be re-screened or subjected to appropriate security control and a fresh security status issued. - (2) A regulated agent who offers goods to an aircraft operator for transport by aircraft shall produce and make available to the aircraft operator, and the Authority on demand, shipping documents, records of goods accepted and offered for air transport, employee training records and air waybills. - (3) A regulated agent shall make available to the Authority, a report of any incident where a shipping document did not provide an accurate record of the goods being offered for air transport. - (4) All cargo and mail intended for carriage on civil aviation flights shall be subjected to appropriate security controls by aircraft operators and regulated agents before being placed on board an aircraft. - 46.
-For the purpose of protecting passengers, crewmembers, aircraft and airports and preventing acts of unlawful interference with civil aviation, every regulated agent shall establish measures to ensure that-

-Conditions for acceptance of baggage, goods, COMAT and COMAIL for transportation.
+Conditions for acceptance of cargo and/or mail for air transportation.